Unidata/tomcat-docker/README.md

 -   Start Tomcat via Tomcat Security Manager (via `entrypoint.sh`)
 -   All files in `CATALINA_HOME` are owned by user `tomcat` (via `entrypoint.sh`)
 -   Files in `CATALINA_HOME/conf` are read only (`400`) by user `tomcat` (via `entrypoint.sh`)
--   Server version information is obscured to user
--   Add secure flag in cookie
 -   Container-wide `umask` of `007`